MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

 7. Expand the **&lt;article&gt;** element and verify that it contains a **&lt;header&gt;** element and two **&lt;section&gt;** elements.
 8. Expand the **&lt;header&gt;** element.
 9. Expand the **&lt;h1&gt;** element.
-10. Click each element, and verify that Internet Explorer surrounds each element on the page with a box as it is selected in the **F12** window.
+10. Click each element, and verify that Microsoft Edge surrounds each element on the page with a box as it is selected in the **F12** window.